EdiText: Controllable Coarse-to-Fine Text Editing with Diffusion Language Models: EdiText

 \section{EdiText}

 In this section, we introduce EdiText, a text editing framework which utilizes a diffusion model capable of performing both fine-grained and coarse-grained editing.
 We adopt Latent Diffusion for Language Generation (LD4LG) \cite{lovelace2023latent}, an embedding diffusion model, as the backbone of our framework to support text editing where the discrete text is transformed into continuous data, allowing diffusion-based editing methods, as described in Section \ref{subsection:latent diffusion}.
 Inspired by the image editing technique SDEdit \cite{meng2022sdedit}, we present a method for controlling text editing at a coarse level in Section \ref{subsection:global editing}.
 Furthermore, to support fine-grained control of the extent of editing, we propose a novel self-conditioning-based approach \cite{chen2023analog} in Section \ref{subsection:local editing}.
 By combining these elements, EdiText is capable of editing text of varying attributes at different levels of granularity.
+The overview of our proposed editing framework, EdiText, is illustrated in Figure \ref{fig:overview}.